AgaMiko/plastic-object-detection/content/home/slider.md

 # Slides.
 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
-  title = "Plastic object detection in Pomerania" content = "AI4Good project for detecting waste in environment" align = "center"
+  title = "Waste detection in Pomerania" content = "Non-profit project for detecting waste in environment" align = "center"
   overlay_color = "#666"  # An HTML color value.
   overlay_img = "waste.png"  # Image path relative to your `static/img/` folder.